trungnhan-phan/rubybot-chatgpt/README.md

 # discordbot-chatgpt
-A simple Discord Bot in Python interacting with ChatGPT API
+A fun Discord Bot written in Ruby interacting with ChatGPT API.

 # Setup